Which Is Better: The Treadmill, Elliptical, or Bike?

 Plus, because you're using your lower and upper body at the same time, your core has to engage to keep your body balanced, says Banta.
 You can even try pedaling backward to change the muscles being worked and target the hamstrings, glutes, and calves differently.

-That said, the treadmill can strengthen your leg muscles if you take advantage of the machines incline range, says Conrad.
+And sorry, folks, but running can't replace leg day.
+(Though, why would you want to, considering all the benefits of lifting heavy?)
+That said, the treadmill can strengthen your leg muscles if you take advantage of the machine's incline range, says Conrad.
 Moving on an incline is like doing hill runs but on steroids.
 Running on a variety of inclines will force you to engage your quads, glutes, calves, and core to a greater degree.
 Why?
 Because you have to work against gravity even if the incline angle isn't super steep.

 Friendly PSA: "If sprinting or running is too hard, you can walk at an incline and still get great strength results," says Sumner.

-"But when comparing apples to apples, the treadmill will earn you a greater calorie burn than the elliptical," she says.
+"But when comparing apples to apples, the treadmill will earn you a greater calorie burn than the elliptical or bike," says Alvino.
 That's because any time you have to pick your foot up off the ground, your body is going to use more energy than when your foot stays planted.
 (Here are some tips to max out your treadmill workout for even more benefits.)

 That said, how hard you're working plays a role: For instance, a slow, 20-minute jog on the treadmill won't burn as many calories as going H-A-M on the elliptical set to high resistance.